-

 • For an individual trustee, “John Summers ATF Declaration of Custody Trust for the ABC Super Fund”

-• For a corporate trustee, “ABC Pty Ltd ACN number ATF Declaration of Custody Trust for the ABC Super Fund”
+• For a custodian trustee, “ABC Pty Ltd ACN number ATF Declaration of Custody Trust for the ABC Super Fund”

 Land registries don’t generally accept any reference to a Custodian Trust.
 The transfer of land should simply be registered in the name of the Custodian Trustee, for example: